EmadAdly/laravel-uuid/README.md

  composer update
 ```

-Finally, you'll also need to add the ServiceProvider in `config/app.php`
+Finally, you'll also need to add the ServiceProvider

+**Laravel 5.5 and above**

+Uses package auto discovery feature, no need to edit the config/app.php file.

+**Laravel 5.4 and below**

+You need to add the ServiceProvider in `config/app.php` with the following

 ``` php
 'providers' => [